Tribune Publishing, owner of major U.S. newspapers, to be acquired by hedge fund known for slashing newsroom jobs

 The company said the offer has been approved by Tribune’s board and is expected to close in the second quarter, if shareholders approve.

-Tribune’s second largest shareholder after Alden is billionaire Patrick Soon-Shiong, who acquired the Los Angeles Times and San Diego Union-Tribune from Tribune in 2018.
+Tribune’s second-largest shareholder after Alden is billionaire Patrick Soon-Shiong, who acquired the Los Angeles Times and San Diego Union-Tribune from Tribune in 2018.
 Soon-Shiong owns 24 percent of Tribune’s stock.